 I nodded and stuck to the truth.
-"Then Nashville, and I was back in Cape Coral-that's in Florida-for the last year before coming here."
+"For ten years, and then I spent the next ten in Nashville, and I was back in Cape Coral-that's in Florida-for the last year before coming here."

 "Why'd you leave there to come here?" the teenager scoffed like that was mind-blowing to him.